-The Pharos Excimer Laser is a type of ultraviolet laser used to treat a variety of skin diseases.
+The Pharos Excimer Laser is a type of ultraviolet laser used to treat a variety of skin conditions.
 Unlike other forms of laser therapy used for cosmetic procedures, it does not penetrate deeply into the skin.
-Pharos Excimer Laser treatment can be prescribed by any board-certified dermatologist, and is usually covered by insurance when used to treat diseases.
+Pharos Excimer Laser treatment can be prescribed by any board-certified dermatologist, and is usually covered by insurance.

 The Pharos Excimer Laser is useful in treating psoriasis, which causes outbreaks of itchy, scaly skin to appear at various places on the body.
 Psoriasis is common and chronic, affecting an estimated seven million Americans.
 While it is not dangerous or infectious, psoriasis can be annoying and unsightly.
 Learn about the various ways the Pharos Excimer Laser works to eliminate psorasis.